just

 Normal dependencies of a recipes always run before a recipe starts.
 That is to say, the dependee always runs before the depender.
 These dependencies are called “prior dependencies”.

-A recipe can also have subsequent dependencies, which run after the recipe and are introduced with an &&:
+A recipe can also have subsequent dependencies, which run immediately after the recipe and are introduced with an &&:

 a: